uday-bhardwaj/datamover/README.md

 DataMover
 =========

-Simple utility for business data migration between applications
+DataMover is a simple framework for business data migration between applications

 Basic Process Overview
 ------